-Legalism parades a form of humility but it is only a show.
+Legalism parades a form of humility, but it is only a show.
 True wisdom keeps us close to the grace of God.
 This is the phony humility of self-effacement.
 If people stand erect or speak with confidence, religious types resent it because they are intimidated by their confidence.
-On the other hand, if we ingratiate ourselves to others, and make people think we are helpless, they will fall over themselves trying to help us.
+On the other hand, if we ingratiate ourselves to others and make people think we are helpless, they will fall over themselves trying to help us.
 This is ingratiation based on self-effacement.

 This is a pride that apes humility.

 If we have a sad spirit and can hardly stand erect, if we appear weak and pitiful, people will come along and say, “Don’t worry about it.
 We will help you.”
 This pseudo-spirituality appeals to false humility.
 If we ever want anything from anyone, all we have to do is act helpless, and we will get it.
-Some types love to help people because it makes them feel good.
+Some types of love to help people because it makes them feel good.
 It compensates for their many guilt feelings.

 A Christian operating on true spirituality does not concoct pseudo humility.
-He directs his humility toward God who provides him divine operating assets for the Christian life.
+He directs his humility toward God, who provides him divine operating assets for the Christian life.